 Don’t miss the picturesque Saint Teresa of Avila Church, the oldest continually-used church in Sonoma County, made famous by Hitchcock but also Ansel Adams.

-Bodega Bay is also a great spot for whale-watching during migration season.
+Bodega Bay is also a great spot for whale-watching in California during migration season.
 Set up shop on Bodega Head, a peninsula that juts out into the ocean like a thumb, and keep an eye out for whales passing!
 You’ll have the best luck between October through February and February through April.

 Don’t miss eating some delicious crab at Spud Point Crab Company — their crab sandwiches are unbeatable!